second-state/rfq-marketplace/README.md

 curl -X POST "https://code.flows.network/webhook/ekbbxC47MjjtIaP8RmO8/withdraw?request-id=0" \
 -d '{"PRIVATE_KEY": "Exchange request owner private key"}'
 ```
 Then you can see the transaction result.
-The owner and the buyer will get tokenB and tokenA respectively.<br>
+The owner and the buyer will get token-in and token-out respectively.<br>

 > [flows.network](https://flows.network/) is still in its early stages.
 We would love to hear your feedback!